---The notice to the family will include the annual and adjusted income amounts that were used to calculate the family share of the rent and the housing assistance payment. also will state the procedures for requesting an informal hearing.
+The notice to the family will include the annual and adjusted income amounts that were used to calculate the family share of the rent and the housing assistance payment.

 The notice will state the family has the right to request an explanation of how the assistance was calculated and if the family disagrees, they have the right to informal hearing.
 The notice will include the procedures for requesting an informal hearing.